aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/ecs-log-collection/README.md

 # If you set this to json you might get error: "invalid JSON message, skipping" if your logs are not actually JSON
     Format        none
     Tag           tcp-logs
-# input will stop using memory and only use filesystem buffer after 50 MB
+# input will stop using memory and pause ingestion if buffer reaches 50 MB
     Mem_Buf_Limit 50MB
-    storage.type  filesystem

 # Optional: append EC2 Instance Metadata to all logs
 [FILTER]